jcraane/kmm-images/README.md

 - packageName.
 The package to use for the generated Images class.
 - defaultLanguage.
 The default language which will be used for the Android drawable resource folders.
 - usePdf2SvgTool.
 When true, uses the pdf2svg tool to convert pdf's to svg.
 Sometimes this yield better results than imagemagick.
+- kotlinMainSourceFolder.
+Main source folder where the generated code is placed.
+Defaults to commonMain.
+When this plugin is used in a standalone Android app set to 'main'.

 Next, setup the generateImages task and hook it up into the build phase: